Damul

 The version taught by Nicolae Stănescu of Timisul dance ensemble from Timisoarsa in Romanian was almost the same as the version common in the UK repertoire.
 Parts A & B were as the same the common version.
 Part C was as the common UK version other than that it had in addition a touch of the R foot toes to the ground close to the L of the L foot on count 3 of bar 1 (i.e. R leg swings initially close crossed over the L before going behind instead of just slowly going behind).

-Part D was slightly different to the common version in both sequence (3 Pas de Basques then 2 steps in place rather than 2 Pas de Basques, the 2 steps & 1 more Pas de Basque) and style (it was more energetic with the Pas de Basques being crossing ones & the free leg lifting across in the steps in place).
+Part D was slightly different to the common version in both sequence (3 Pas de Basques then 2 steps in place rather than 2 Pas de Basques, the 2 steps & 1 more Pas de Basque) and style (it was more energetic with the Pas de Basques being crossing ones & the free leg lifting across in the steps in place) but closer to the common version than the 1st alternative version.
 I.e.

 1